B71 Sandoy: Back in 1st division (2018–2020)

 After just one year in the 2nd division, B71 embarked on another season in the second tier, led by head coach, Bakary Bojang, who had one year left of his tenure.
-After some good results in the firsta half of the season, though, Bakary had to step down as head coach due to personal reasons.
-The club got to work in bringing in a replacement and hired Swedish coach Stefan Hansson to finish the remainder of the season.
+After some good results in the first half of the season, though, Bakary had to step down as head coach for personal reasons.
+The club sought to bring in a replacement and hired Swedish coach Stefan Hansson to finish the remainder of the season.
 However, differences between the club and coach meant that newly appointed Hansson stepped down before the last game of the season.
 Former B71 player and coach, now Faroese U21 national team coach, Eli Hentze, came in to rescue the men's team from relegation danger.
-Eli and the B71 first men's team managed to salvage enough points before the end of the season and secured another year in the second tier.
+Eli and the B71 first men's team scored enough points before the end of the season to secure another year in the second tier.

-2019 was poised to be a different story.
-The club searched arduously for a new head coach and thought they might have found a long-term solution in Coerver coach, Heiðar Birnir Torleifsson.
-Disaster struck towards the end of the first half of the season, when Heiðar, also left the club due to personal reasons.
+In 2019, the club searched for a new head coach and thought they might have found a long-term solution in Coerver coach, Heiðar Birnir Torleifsson.
+Disaster struck towards the end of the first half of the season, when Heiðar, also left the club for personal reasons.
 The club was now in an identical situation as before.
 Once again, Eli Hentze took the reins for the initial couple of matches in the second half of the season, as caretaker.
 A month into the second half, B71 appointed Irish born Christopher Harrington as new head coach until the end of the season.
 Harrington managed to climb the table from relegation danger and B71 finished in a more respectable 7th position.
 After the end of the season, it was announced that Christopher Harrington would leave B71 to join HB as joint women's- and head of youth coach.
 B71 appointed Englishman Richard Goffe from ÍBV as new head coach, days before Christmas, on a 2-year deal, until the end of the 2021 season.

 The 2020 season started positively for the new head coach and B71, with an optimistic draw against fellow promotion candidates 07 Vestur, as well as a draw and a win in the two following matches.
 This was, however, followed with mixed results, alternating defeats and wins until the break.
 In spite of this, B71 was sitting comfortably mid table and still had a shot promotion within reach.
 B71 signed prolific striker, Valdemar Schousboe, from Marienlyst for the second half of the season, who went on to score 11 goals for the club in as many games, keeping B71 in the running for promotion.
 A fractured foot meant a premature end to his season with the Faroese club.
-The loss of Valdemar, seemed to coincide with a poor run of form in the last part of the season, where B71 lost the majority of their games and dropped into 8th place, although finishing the season some way off relegation.
+The loss of Valdemar, seemed to coincide with a poor run of form in the last part of the season, where B71 lost the majority of their games and dropped into eighth place, although finishing the season some way off relegation.